opinti/spectral-multifidelity/README.md

 ![Example-1](figures/example-1.png)

-### 3. Using the clustering functionalities to select high-fidelity data
+### 3. Spectral clustering

-The `MultiFidelityModel` class can also perform spectral clustering.
+The `MultiFidelityModel` class has also built-in functionalities to perform spectral clustering of graphs.
-Here's an example of using the cluster method:
+Here's an example of using the `cluster()` method:

 ```python
 # Perform clustering on the graph to find the high-fidelity indices